Mary Hopkin: Early life and singing career

 On 21 February 1969, Hopkin's debut album, Post Card, again produced by McCartney, was released.
 It included covers of three songs from Donovan, who also played on the album, and one song each from George Martin and Harry Nilsson.
 It reached number three on the UK Albums Chart, although it proved to be her solitary success in that chart.
 In the United States, Post Card reached number 28 on the Billboard albums chart.

 The next single was "Goodbye", written by McCartney (credited to Lennon–McCartney), and released on 26 March 1969.
 It reached number two on the UK singles chart, number 13 on the Billboard Hot 100 and number 15 on the RPM chart in Canada.
-Hopkin said she interpreted "Goodbye" as McCartney pledging to stop "micromanaging" her career, since she was uncomfortable with his positioning of her as a pop chanteuse.
+Hopkin said she interpreted "Goodbye" as McCartney pledging to stop micromanaging her career, since she was uncomfortable with his positioning of her as a pop chanteuse.
 She also expressed dissatisfaction with her manager at this time, Terry Doran.

 Hopkin's third single, "Temma Harbour", was a re-arrangement of a Philamore Lincoln song.
 Her first single not to be produced by McCartney, it was released on 16 January 1970 and peaked at number six in the UK and number 42 in Canada.
 In the US, "Temma Harbour" reached number 39 on the Billboard Hot 100 and number four on the magazine's Easy Listening chart.
 Along with Donovan and Billy Preston, Hopkin was one of the chorus singers on the Radha Krishna Temple's 1970 hit single "Govinda", produced by George Harrison for Apple Records.

 Eurovision

-In March 1970, Hopkin represented the United Kingdom in the 1970 Eurovision Song Contest, achieving second place with "Knock, Knock Who's There?"
+In March 1970, Hopkin represented the United Kingdom in the Eurovision Song Contest 1970, achieving second place with "Knock, Knock Who's There?"
 Despite being the pre-contest favourite, Hopkin lost to "All Kinds of Everything", performed by Irish singer Dana.
 Produced by Mickie Most, "Knock, Knock Who's There?" was released as a single on 23 March 1970 and peaked at number two in the UK.
 It was a worldwide hit, selling over a million.

 Hopkin's final big hit was "Think About Your Children", released in October 1970, which reached number 19 in the UK.
-Hopkin has expressed dissatisfaction with the material produced by Most, who had taken over as her producer with "Temma Harbour".
+Hopkin expressed dissatisfaction with the material produced by Most, who had taken over as her producer with "Temma Harbour".
 After appearing in Eurovision, Hopkin wanted to return to her folk-music roots.